stefan5441/cocktail-maker/README.md

 ## How to Use

 1. Input the ingredients you have in the provided text field.
-2. Click on the "Search" button.
+2. Click on the cocktail that suits your liking.
-3. Browse through the list of cocktails that you can make with the provided ingredients.
+3. Sip, Stir, Shake!

 ## Cloning the Project